Blois-Vienne: Modern era

-During the 1930s, members of the Amar Circus settled in Les Métairies area and left an odonym there.
+During the 1930s members of the Amar Circus settled in Les Métairies area and left an odonym there.
 A housing estate, still present today, was built in rue Sourderie.
 A Bloisian School of Circus (École Blésoise du Cirque in French) still operates in this sector.

-In 1970, a second bridge was built over the Loire river to connect Vienne to the right bank in the East, the Charles-de-Gaulle Bridge, then in the West by 1994 with the François-Mitterrand Bridge, both named after the French presidents in office at the time of their inauguration.
+In 1970 a second bridge was built over the Loire river to connect Vienne to the right bank in the East, the Charles-de-Gaulle Bridge, then in the West by 1994 with the François-Mitterrand Bridge, both named after the French presidents in office at the time of their inauguration.

-In the 1980s, construction began in La Bouillie sector.
+In the 1980s construction began in La Bouillie sector.
 An exhibition center, a racetrack, soccer fields, community gardens and housing were built there.
 The townhall won its case against the new owners or occupants of these dwellings, who were asked not to invest in this flooding zone since that was a overflow channel.
 Since then, other facilities have been built within the levees, such as the Aggl'eau swimming pool or the municipal tennis courts.

-In 1995, sand mining, then practiced by sifters since the Middle Ages, was banned for being harmful to the river.
+In 1995 sand mining, then practiced by sifters since the Middle Ages, was banned for being harmful to the river.

-Since 2016, Vienne has been able to benefit from the City Hall's Aménagement Cœur de Ville-Loire (ACVL) development program to redevelop the entire Wilson Avenue.
+Since 2016 Vienne has benefitted from the City Hall's Aménagement Cœur de Ville-Loire (ACVL) development program to redevelop the entire Wilson Avenue.
 The district is also served by one of the two free shuttle lines set up by the transport company Azalys.

 Other projects are currently underway, including the rehabilitation of the former Duke Gaston of Orléans' residence and La Bouillie area.